electronoob/gofridayadmin/README.md

-# gofridayadmin
+# Friday
-frontend for Friday
+A volatile key-value store in Go, meant for easy web access